pdfmake/docs/content/fonts/custom-fonts-client-side/vfs/_index.md

 * Install pdfmake `npm install pdfmake`
 * Go to package directory `./node_modules/pdfmake/`
-* Create the `examples/fonts` subdirectory in your pdfMake code directory, if it doesn't already exist.
+* Create the `examples/fonts` subdirectory in your pdfmake code directory, if it doesn't already exist.
 * Copy your fonts (and other files you wish to embed) into the `examples/fonts` subdirectory.
 * Run command `node build-vfs.js "./examples/fonts"`.
 Or run `node build-vfs.js` to show help.
 * Include your new **build/vfs_fonts.js** file in your code (in the same way you include `pdfmake.js` or `pdfmake.min.js`).